AdobeDocs/campaign-web.en/help/v8/workflows/activities/scheduler.md

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_schedule_validity"
 >title="Scheduler validity"
 >abstract="You can define a validity period for the scheduler.
-It can be permanent, or can be valid until a specific date."
+It can be permanent (default), or can be valid until a specific date."

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_schedule_options"
+>title="Scheduler options"
+>abstract="Define the frequency of the scheduler.
+It can be executed at a specific moment, once or several times a day, week or month."

 Follow these steps to configure the **Scheduler** activity: